 Anytime new financial aid becomes available to you, or your current financial aid changes, you will be updated through a Financial Aid Award Letter sent to you in the mail.
 This letter will list all aid for which you are currently eligible.
-In addition, it will provide you specific directions on anything further you need to complete to ensure that you receive the aid listed.
 Your first award letter will arrive within a week of your acceptance to the College.
 As a returning student, your award letter for an upcoming year will be sent out to you during the summer prior.
 You will want to notify us if there is anything in your current financial aid package that you would like to decline or reduce, such as a loan.

 What if it isn’t enough?

 Do not worry if your financial aid package does not currently provide as much support as you require in affording college.
 There are further loan and financing options available for you, as well as outside scholarships you may be eligible for (www.FastWeb.com).
 As a dependent student, your parent can apply for a Federal Parent PLUS Loan at www.StudentLoans.gov to help fill the gap between your expenses and financial aid.
 The PLUS loan is credit-based loan, but if denied, your Stafford loan eligibility increases.
 This makes the PLUS loan a win-win situation since you are guaranteed a return no matter the outcome of the credit review.
 In addition to the Parent PLUS Loan, students also have the option of a private student loan to help cover their expenses.
 Independent and dependent students alike can apply for a private student loan.
 They are credit-based loans that typically give you the option of a fixed or variable rate and deferred or immediate repayment.
 Your interest rate will be determined by your credit worthiness.
 You can review a list of our recommended private loan lenders online.
 Please contact our office at 304-637-1366 for additional information on your loan options.

 What do I need to do to get what I have been offered?